+We also had a positive story from Columbia University (Dr. Angela Christiano) this week that I did not cover.
+It pertain to past research on JAK-STAT signaling and hair regrowth.
 I did not think that we could have a more inspiring month than we have just had in the world of hair loss cure research.

 Stemson Therapeutics has Arrived

 I have asked Dr. Terskikh to give us another interview soon and hopefully he will accept.
-Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th, and were about to launch their new website around the same time.
+Earlier this month, he told me that his lab was given a podium presentation at the ISSCR conference on June 27th.
+However, he did not mention the below surprising development.

 Functional Hair Follicles Grown from Stem Cells

 Earlier today, San Diego based Sanford Burnham Prebys published a what seems to be groundbreaking new article: Functional Hair Follicle Grown from Stem Cells.
 Note that this research institute is affiliated with Dr. Terskikh.
 More on their Twitter account.